All you need to know about the stages of marijuana plant growth

 If you are growing your plants outside, flowering occurs when the plant is getting less light each day.
-With indoors, you can trigger the flowering cycle by reducing your artificial light from 16 to 12 hours a day.
+Indoors, you can trigger the flowering cycle by reducing your artificial light from 16 to 12 hours a day.

 In the flowering stage itself, you have three stages: